webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 == The creation of World Wide Web ==

 [http://en.wikipedia.org/wiki/Gopher Gopher] was an information retrieval system used in the early 1990s, providing a method of delivering menus of links to files, computer resources and other menus.
 These menus could cross the boundaries of the current computer and use the Internet to fetch menus from other systems.
-It was very popular with universities looking to provide campus-wide information and large organisations looking to centralise document storage and management.
+It was very popular with universities looking to provide campus-wide information and large organizations looking to centralize document storage and management.

 Gopher was created by the University of Minnesota.
 In February, 1993, they announced that it was going to charge licensing fees for the use of their reference implementation of the Gopher server.
-As a consequence, many organisations started to look for alternatives to Gopher.
+As a consequence, many organizations started to look for alternatives to Gopher.

 The European Council for Nuclear Research (CERN) in Switzerland had such an alternative.
 Tim Berners-Lee had been working on a information management system, in which text could contain links and references to other works, allowing the reader to quickly jump from document to document.
 He had created a server for publishing this style of document (called hypertext) as well as a program for reading them, which he had called WorldWideWeb.
 This software had first been released in 1991, however, it took two events to cause an explosion in popularity and the eventual replacement of Gopher.